marwan-at-work/protoc-gen-tts/README.md

-### protoc-gen-tts
+# protoc-gen-tts

-A Protobuf plugin that generates a Typescript client for Twirp services
+A Protobuf plugin that generates a Typescript client for Twirp services.

-This repository is based on https://github.com/horizon-games/protoc-gen-twirp_ts and https://github.com/larrymyers/protoc-gen-twirp_typescript (MIT)
+This protoc plugin is intended to work with the official JS protobuf plugin and our related <https://github.com/InVisionApp/twirpjs>.
+It will generate js service clients by wrapping `twirpjs` and referencing the generated protobuf code from the official JS plugin when referencing messages.
+It also generates type annotations for the generated JS code.

-It differs in that it correctly handles json numbers as strings and it includes documentation from protobuf comments into the generated TS file.
+## Known Limitations

-Current unsupported features (that I don't yet need) are nested messages, and maps.
+- Method inputs and outputs must be defined as messages in the protobuf package being rendered.
+For example,

-Status: works for my purposes but feel free to open issues or contribute.
+  `rpc Do(google.protobuf.Empty) returns (google.protobuf.Empty)` is not yet handled.
+The inputs and outputs can still make use of imported types but the in/out types, themselves, must be framed in the local package like `rpc Do(DoRequest) returns (DoResponse)`.